franknaw/java-tomcat-valve/README.md

-## A2T Access Log Valve
+## Access Log Valve
-The A2T access log valve is a component that extends the Tomcat Valve API and is inserted into the request processing pipeline for the A2T Catalina container.
-The component writes HTTP access logs to the A2T MongoDB instance, this then allows access to real-time user request information. (user metrics).
+The access Foo log valve is a component that extends the Tomcat Valve API and is inserted into the request processing pipeline for the A2T Catalina container.
+The component writes HTTP access logs to the Foo MongoDB instance, this then allows access to real-time user request information. (user metrics).
 The following outlines the procedures for configuring and deploying.

 1. Add the following to the Tomcat server.xml file (near the bottom of the file)
 >